Kathy Boockvar: Professional career

 From 2008 to 2011, Boockvar worked for Advancement Project, a non-profit organization focused on voting rights in Pennsylvania.
 During her tenure, she worked on voter rights education campaigns across the state.

 In 2023, Boockvar joined the University of Pittsburgh as a visiting scholar and adjunct professor in the university’s School of Law.
-She will work in the unversity's Institute for Cyber Law, Policy and Security and focus her work on election security, disinformation and other issues at the intersection of democracy and technology.
+She will work in the university's Institute for Cyber Law, Policy and Security and focus her work on election security, disinformation and other issues at the intersection of democracy and technology.

+In October 2023, Boockvar announced the launch of her political consulting firm, Athena Strategies.
+The firm works with organizations to advocate for election security and advise on election policy and legislation.

 Political career

 Boockvar ran unsuccessfully for the Commonwealth Court of Pennsylvania in 2011.

 She ran unopposed in the Democratic primary for the 8th congressional district in the 2012 election for the U.S. House, losing to incumbent Michael G. Fitzpatrick.

 In March 2018, Boockvar was named Senior Adviser to the Governor on Election Modernization in the Pennsylvania Department of State by Governor Tom Wolf.